- Zero Trust

 With Zero Trust and Zero Standing Privilege, you assume that the attackers have already breached your network and your perimeter-based security.
 The Zero Trust model implements just-in-time access, and works to ensure that all requests to access your system pass-through authentication, authorization, and encryption.

-Zero Trust builds on preventive controls that many organizations have already implemented, but combines them for a control environment that’s stronger than the sum of its parts.
+Zero Trust builds on preventative privilege access controls that many organizations have already implemented, but combines them for a control environment that’s stronger than the sum of its parts.
 Zero Trust incorporates:

 Any component of your security strategy has to align with your overall technology and business strategies.
 Zero Trust is no different.
-Zero Trust, when implemented properly, forms a core part of your security strategy, complementing and improving your existing control environment.
-If your Zero Trust model doesn’t align with other security components like endpoint detection and response (EDR), your enterprise and its assets remain at risk.
+Zero Trust, when implemented properly, forms a core part of your enterprise risk management and cyber security strategies, complementing and improving your existing control environment.
+If your Zero Trust model doesn’t align with other security components like your endpoint security, your detection and response (EDR), your enterprise and its assets remain at risk.

-Zero Trust roots out standing privileges that have gone stale and blasts them into the terminated column before rogue actors can seize and exploit them during a breach.
+Zero Trust roots out standing privilege risks that have gone stale and blasts them into the terminated column before rogue actors can seize and exploit them during a breach.

-Any text following the headlines about the 2020 SolarWinds attack begins to speculate about the depths to which it infiltrated the US Government and/or the nation's Fortune 500 companies.
+Any text following the headlines about big attacks like the 2020 Solarwinds attack begins to speculate about the depths to which they have infiltrated their victims.
 But, the whole truth doesn’t always get captured by the headlines.

 All companies—not just the largest ones—face the threat of credential-based cyberattacks.
 With the average cost of a data breach in the US averaging $8 million, according to 2020 IBM/Ponemon Institute research, data breaches may be an even bigger risk for smaller companies since they may not have the resources to sustain the attack.